 Compressing the same amount of work into three training sessions means that each one is going to take 75 minutes, which may not fit your schedule.

-Some people find it easier to stick to a training program that involves shorter, more frequent workouts.
+Some people find it easier to stick to a strength training program that involves shorter, more frequent workouts.
 Others prefer longer, less frequent training sessions.

 Overall, there are pros and cons to both full-body workouts and split routines.
 Both have their place at different times and for different people.